Codectrix-0/Learning-C/README.md

 - Armstrong.c - A simple program that checks if a given number is an Armstrong number or not .

 - Palindrome.c - Palindrome Checker: Checks if a string/number is same forward & backward.

+- Fibonacci series.c - Fibonacci series is a sequence where each number is the sum of the two preceding ones, typically starting with 0 and 1.

+-